yduke/wp-wall/readme.txt

 Just set the refresh time to 5 seconds in the WP Wall options.
 The Wall becomes a chat-box :)

-= Is it possible to display a “Wall-Archive”-Page to show all comments?
+= Is it possible to display a all-ArchivePage to show all comments?

 Actually you will find WP Wall in your draft pages.
 Just edit it to your liking and - publish it!
 All comments will appear at the end of the page as usual.